marekhac/HippoPlayerIR/README.md

 A: Check if you wire up properly the Arduino and Wireless IR Receiver Module.
 Check if it's properly powered up (with +5V from Arduino).
 It also can be damaged, so replace it with another one.

+**Q: Got “rx: Unknown command” error**

+A: HippoPlayerIR couldn't find "rx" program to run Arexx scripts.
+Add "Sys:Rexxc" to Path in your startup-sequence (if it wasn't already added) or just copy "rx" file from "Sys:Rexxc" to "C" folder.

 **Q: Got “Command returned 5/1: Program not found” error**

 A: It can mean that HippoPlayer wasn’t executed or ARexx port wasn’t properly initialized (did you run RexxMast first?).